What To Look for In A Senior Living Community

 Our Adult Living specialists have assembled this checklist to remove the stress of finding the right community for you or your loved one.

-Searching for an assisted living facility for an aging parent or loved one is often stressful and can be overwhelming.
+Searching for an assisted living facility for an aging parent or loved one can be stressful and overwhelming.
 This checklist is designed to help alleviate much of that stress and make the process as simple and pleasant as possible.
-If you have additional questions or need assistance beyond the information provided here, please contact us.
+If you have additional questions or need assistance please contact us.

 Does your parent or loved one need more care?
 The following signs may indicate that it’s time to consider assisted living:

-If your parent has one or more of these signs, you may need to have a discussion about his or her living options in the near future.
+If your parent or loved one exhibits one or more of these signs, you may need to have a discussion about their living situation in the near future.
 Below is a list of some of the options you may wish to consider:

-Be sure to visit facilities at different times of the day and participate in a meal and activity during your visit.
-Get feedback on the facility from several residents and their family members.
+When looking for a senior living community, be sure to visit facilities at different times of the day and participate in a meal and activity during your visit.
+Asking for feedback on the facility from several residents and their family members will give you a more complete picture of what the facility, staff and management are like.
+When visiting, keep these 10 things in mind:

 Making the Move: Supporting Your Loved One During the Transition